cran/WeightIt/README.md

 `multinom_weightit()` for multinomial regression models, and `coxph_weightit()` for Cox proportional hazards models.
-Several methods are available for computing the parameter variances, including asymptotically correct M-estimation-base variances, robust variances that treat the weights as fixed, and traditional and fractional weighted bootstrap variances.
+Several methods are available for computing the parameter variances, including asymptotically correct M-estimation-based variances, robust variances that treat the weights as fixed, and traditional and fractional weighted bootstrap variances.
 Clustered variances are supported.
 See `vignette("estimating-effects")` for information on how to use these